 The Autoridad de Supervision del Sistema Financiero (ASFI, Financial System Supervisory Authority) oversees regulated financial institutions' interactions with crypto.
 The Unidad de Investigaciones Financieras (UIF, Financial Investigations Unit) monitors transactions for AML/CFT compliance.
 The Servicio de Impuestos Nacionales (SIN, National Tax Service) has authority over crypto taxation but has not yet issued specific guidance.

 Key milestones since the ban lift: Banco Bisa introduced USDT custody services in October 2024.
 YPFB (Yacimientos Petroliferos Fiscales Bolivianos, the state oil company) began settling fuel import contracts with digital assets in March 2025.
-Bolivia consulted with El Salvador on crypto policy implementation, signaling a deliberate, government-led adoption approach.
+By September 2025, Toyota, Yamaha, and BYD began accepting USDT payments for vehicle purchases in Bolivia.

 Tax Treatment of Card Rewards in Bolivia